zcrayman/tut-data/2/README.md

   private String name;
 ```

-This alters the collection used to be *menu* (instead of *MenuItem*), ensures that the field *id* is used as the Mongo document *_id* and that the field *name* is stored as *itemName* and is also indexed.
+This alters the collection name to be *menu* (instead of *MenuItem*), ensures that the field *id* is used as the Mongo document *_id* and that the field *name* is stored as *itemName* and is also indexed.

-None of these are annotations are necessary, a bare POJO (Plain Old Java Object) can be passed to MongoTemplate and it will apply its default behaviour.
+None of these annotations are necessary.
+A bare [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object) can be passed to MongoTemplate and it will apply its default behaviour.
 We have chosen to alter that behaviour using these mapping annotations on the persistence entity.

 ## Implement a CRUD repository

 MenuItem is now ready to persist.
 We could write an implementation of `MenuItemRepository` using MongoTemplate.
 Many applications do this successfully.
-But Spring Data gives us another option.
+But Spring Data gives us a better option.
 It can create an implementation of the Repository interface for us at runtime.

 To take advantage of this, we first need to update `MenuItemRepository` into something that Spring Data can handle.